 Three years ago, 50 people came from far and wide for John’s surprise 70th-birthday lunch.
 Phil couldn’t make it.
 They’ve planned to meet twice since, but circumstances conspired against them.

 Neither minds this latest “haven’t.”
 Phil and John haven’t gone to a game together, had a cup of coffee together, or sat on the other’s sofa.
 Their friendship is based on the simple act of picking up the phone.
 Two men checking in, talking about football, and maybe sharing stories.
+(These are the best gifts for every type of friend.)

 “My best friend is someone I’ve not yet met in person,” says John.